Research

 - ABCDE India and Uganda (Evaluation of new technologies for breast cancer early diagnosis)

-EPR is supporting the implementation of a multi-level, multi-component intervention strategy, including telepathology, a low-cost portable breast ultrasound device, and novel strategies such as molecular and histopathological diagnosis from cell blocks, to reduce access and diagnostic delays and improve the quality of diagnostic services for patients with breast cancer in India and Uganda.
+EPR is supporting the implementation of a multi-level, multi-component intervention strategy, including telepathology, a low-cost portable breast ultrasound device, and novel strategies such as molecular and histopathological diagnosis from cell blocks, to reduce delays in access and diagnosis and improve the quality of diagnostic services for patients with breast cancer in India and Uganda.
+The project evaluated detection of molecular markers (ER/PR/HER2/Ki67) of breast cancer from tissue and cell block samples using a novel mRNA test.

 - PUD-INDIA (Portable ultrasound device to triage clinical breast examination-positive women)